OpenSourceEconomics/grmpy/docs/tutorial.rst

-file           str         specified data inout file for the estimation process optimizer      str         optimizer used for the estimation process start          str         determines which start values are used for the estimation process
+file           str         specified data inout file for the estimation process optimizer      str         optimizer used for the estimation process start          str         determines which start values are used for the estimation process maxiter	       int         maximum numbers of iterations the minimization process performs
 =========     ======      ==================